AlexDs20/BATS-R-US-Analysis/README.md

 Note that some of the calculations depend on each other and the user should call them in order!

-Inputs                  | Calculates                                                                             | Necessary parameters
+Functions               | Calculates                                                                             | Necessary parameters
 ------------------------|----------------------------------------------------------------------------------------|----------------------
 *calc_b*                | magnitude of the magnetic field                                                        | bx,by,bz
 *calc_b1*               | magnitude of the magnetic field deviation to the dipole                                | b1x, b1y,b1z